Rules and Judging Criteria

 - Member institutions are allowed one entry in one category, per year.

-- All entries must be received by March 31, 2017.
+- All entries must be received by April 7, 2020 (deadline was extended).
 Entries not received by the deadline will be disqualified.

 - All entries must be submitted using the online Official Electronic Entry Form.
 An entry that is not submitted via a completed Official Electronic Entry Form will be disqualified.